 3.Smart and Connected: Manufacturers increasingly add wired or wireless connectivity to their smart products to enable new product and service capabilities.
 Regardless of the type of connectivity, the ability to get data to and from remote products transforms the way manufacturers create, operate, and service that product.
 This transformation requires new infrastructure and capabilities.
 IT is often embedded within product and service organisations, and new business applications leveraged across business functions use connectivity and product data to deliver new features, quality improvements, remote service, and optimisation of existing design, manufacturing, and service processes.

 4.Product System: Some manufacturers move to integrate products— usually within the same industry like a smart farm, automated mine, or a fleet of vehicles—into a product system.
 Product systems require enhanced and often real-time analytics leveraging predictive algorithms to optimise system performance.
 New partnerships and personnel—like data scientists—and integration of other enterprise systems and processes, are critical to executing and capitalising on these value opportunities.

 5.System of Systems: Some manufacturers interconnect other products, product systems, and things.
 Four example, a medical device connected to a smart home can analyse how frequently appliances are used to better measure the health of an elderly patient.
 Manufacturers looking to expand their system capabilities or efficiencies by coordinating with other systems must enhance their data management, privacy, and security capabilities, and requires the integration of third party systems outside their traditional partners, suppliers, and industry

 There is an exponential growth in value opportunities four manufacturers as products become smart and connected.
-To find out how companies transform their organisations to capture the IoT opportunity, read the Business Harvard Review Article: "How Smart, Connected Products Are Transforming Companies".
+To find out how companies transform their organisations to capture the IoT opportunity, download the Business Harvard Review Article: "How Smart, Connected Products Are Transforming Companies" below.